 Examples of the DAYS Function in Excel

-To understand the uses of the DAYS function, let’s consider few examples:
+To understand the uses of the DAYS function, let’s consider a few examples:

-Let’s assume we have entered dates that are not in order, then in that scenario, we can use the DAYS function as follows.
+Let’s assume we have entered dates that are not in order.
+In that scenario, we can use the DAYS function as follows.
 Using the data below, when we use DAYS, we would get a negative value.

 In such a scenario, the DAYS function can be used along with ABS function as shown below: